yasmina-bioinfo/scRNA_InfluenzaA/Data/geo_suppl/README.md

-This folder contains raw GSM files not upload to GitHub.
+This folder contains raw GSM files not uploaded to GitHub.